shoji-pg-love/ELPy/README.md

 You select the base file to be analyzed and the comparison file from the file picker on the web application.
 After setting the conditions of n-gram value, block width and ranking, press the [Analyze] button, and matching n-grams will be highlighted and displayed.

 ![webapp](https://github.com/user-attachments/assets/3a84627b-76c8-4990-9d7d-d0ffc512aff0)

+## note

+We used generative AI tools to develop this app.